 You can also navigate through the comments using the keyboard.
 Use Ctrl+Alt+Page Down to move to the next comment and Ctrl+Alt+Page Up to move to the previous comment.

+Comments can be printed next to the text in the right margin as they appear on screen.
+Each page is scaled down in order to make space for the comments to fit on the underlying paper size.

 Creating a table of contents